ukrocks007/accounting-ai/MODEL_CONFIG.md

 1. Update `MODEL_CONFIGS.ALTERNATIVE_MODELS` in `src/constants/models.ts`
 2. Add the corresponding environment variable handling
-3. Include the API key in your `.env.local` file
+3. Include the API key in your `.env` file

 Example: